MMC vs CORJ60: What Numerai Actually Pays For

 Numerai's payout formula makes its priorities explicit:

-MMC carries four times the weight of correlation.
+The MMC coefficient is four times the CORJ60 coefficient, though realized impact also depends on each metric's distribution.
 Numerai is a hedge fund, and redundant predictions do not help it trade.
 The meta-model needs diverse, uncorrelated signals, so the payout formula pays a steep premium for originality.

 A model with mediocre correlation but strong MMC can outperform a high-correlation model that tracks the meta-model closely.
 Does that play out in the data?